georgi-io/elevenlabs-tts-mcp/README.md

    - Error: "Address already in use"
    - Solution: Change the ports in the `.env` file if they conflict with other applications

-4. **Frontend Build Failures**
+4. **Frontend Development Server Issues**
-   - Error: "Failed to build frontend"
+   - Error: "Failed to start frontend development server"
-   - Solution: Make sure Node.js is installed and run `npm install` in the frontend directory before building
+   - Solution: Make sure Node.js is installed and run `npm install` in the frontend directory before running `npm run dev`

+5. **Frontend Cannot Connect to Backend**
+   - Error: "Failed to fetch" or "Network Error" in the frontend
+   - Solution: Ensure the backend server is running at http://localhost:9020 and check that the CORS settings allow connections from the frontend

-5. **No Audio Output**
+6. **No Audio Output**
    - Issue: Text is processed but no audio plays
    - Solution: Check your browser's audio settings and ensure auto-play is enabled in the configuration